ARMmbed/icetea/README.md

 **Running an example test case with hardware**

-In this example we assume that a compatible board has been connected to the computer and an application binary for said board is available.
+In this example, we assume that a compatible board has been connected to the computer and an application binary for the board is available.
-The test case mentioned here is available in our github repository.
+The referred test case is available in [the icetea github repository](https://github.com/ARMmbed/icetea/blob/master/examples/test_cmdline.py).

 `> icetea --tc test_cmdline --tcdir examples --type hardware --bin <path to a binary>`